 - Web developers, designers and programmers

-As a rule of thumb, any occupation that is essential to your core business should be filled internally, while anything that is not essential can be outsourced.
-As your team grows, Andrews said, you may choose to bring these additional services in-house.
+As a rule of thumb, any occupation that is essential to your core business should be filled internally, while anything nonessential can be outsourced.
+As your team grows, Andrews said, you may bring these additional services in-house.

-When hiring staff, ensure that your employees embody your company vision statement, mission statement and culture.
-Andrews said that hiring staff members who have the right values is just as important as finding the right skill set, since they will influence the organization’s culture for the future.
+When hiring staff, ensure that your employees embody your company mission and vision statement as well as your company culture.
+Andrews said hiring staff members with the right values is just as important as finding the right skill set, since they will influence the organization’s culture for the future.

 “If you get this wrong at the beginning, it’s really hard to correct further down the line,” she said.
 “Diversity brings strength to any organization, but it’s important to make sure the team has shared values and are able to work well together.”